 One of the best and most effective way to measure your marketing effectiveness is the cost to acquire a new customer.

 A good example of this is a business that spends money on phone book advertising.
-Business can go for years, spending over ten thousand of dollars per year, on a dual page phone book ad.
+Business can go for years, spending over ten thousand dollars per year, on a dual page phone book ad.

 Surprisingly, entrepreneurs assume that the ad will bring more in than it cost, without ever accurately measuring it.
 Unfortunately, many entrepreneurs only stop spending on irresponsible advertising when it is too late.